 note: adopted 1920, restored 1990; the song was first performed in 1873 while Latvia was a part of Russia; the anthem was banned during the Soviet occupation from 1940 to 1990

-Lebanon name: "Kulluna lil-watan" (All Of Us, For Our Country!)
+name: "Kulluna lil-watan" (All Of Us, For Our Country!)

 lyrics/music: Rachid NAKHLE/Wadih SABRA